localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 As we continue our work in fleshing out the LocalStack experience, we aim to further support enterprise compliance & insights, with features like Chaos engineering, Productivity metrics, Cost optimizations, and more.
 This will allow us to expand from our initial focus on the inner dev loop to an outer dev loop experience, to accelerate your cloud journey and to put developers back in charge.
 Building a high-fidelity cloud emulator has been a challenging undertaking, but this strong foundation sets us up towards solving larger problems at hand — state management, SDLC, collaboration, and more.

-Stay tuned for more news and awesome features in the upcoming months — or if you would like to get access to some of the features we’ve been using, get in touch with us.
+Stay tuned for more news and awesome features in the upcoming months — or if you would like to get access to some of the features we’ve been using, [get in touch with us](https://localstack.cloud/contact/)!